HerbertSchmidt/bfe/warehousing_scenarios.md

 ## Scenario 25
 **Category:** packing_shipping
 **Difficulty:** advanced
 **Situation:** Your warehouse ships to both domestic and international customers.
-A trainee asks you to explain the key differences in packing and documentation requirements between domestic and international shipments.
+A trainee asks you who is responsible for the differences in packing and documentation requirements.
 What do you tell them?